pseudoralph/nyt-clone/README.md

 The current date displayed on the left-hand side is produced by parsing JS's Date.now() object.
 This is handled by an imported module (date-builder.ts).

 The briefings section is a seperate component detached from heading-component.
 It instantiates breifings articles provided by a class module (models/briefings-article.ts).
-Additionally, the breifings section calls on an API (openweather & alphavantage) to retreive up-to-date stock market numbers (DJIA & S&P500) along with local weather.
-Note, these features are works-in-progress as of Friday submission:
+Additionally, the breifings section calls on an API (openweather & alphavantage) to retreive up-to-date stock market numbers (DJIA & S&P500) along with localilized weather.

-(can instantiate objects from stock-getter.ts and return a promise that resolves with JSON data)
+Note, these features were implement past Friday's deadline and are still considered works-in-progress (will be refactoring these components to be observables).

 Hierarchical overview: